Ballet fantastique in three acts and four scenes

 After long discussions, he promised to compose a new pas de deux for Sobeschanskaya, but this did not immediately resolve the problem because the ballerina did not want to change the choreography that Petipa was created for her, nor did she want to travel to Saint Petersburg again.
 The only solution to this issue, therefore, was to compose new music for the existing choreography and Tchaikovsky took it upon himself to resolve the problem in this manner.
 Using the music composed by Minkus, he promised to compose new music that would agree bar for bar, note for note with Minkus’s music to which Petipa’s choreography could be performed without any changes.
 Tchaikovsky quickly composed the new pas de deux and when hearing the finished music, Sobeschanskaya was so pleased that she asked Tchaikovsky to compose a new variation for her, which he did.
 Sobeschanskaya performed the new pas de deux in the third act of Swan Lake in place of the original Pas de six (and would again in her subsequent performances) and the new number was a success in its own right.

-Eventually, however, this pas de deux disappeared from the Moscow repertoire and was not published with the full Swan Lake score.
-For seventy years, it was forgotten and/or unknown of until in 1953, it was accidentally discovered in the archives of the Bolshoi Theatre and revived for a new production of Swan Lake staged at the Stanislavsky and Nemirovich-Danchenko Theatre.
+Eventually, this pas de deux disappeared from the Moscow repertoire and was not published with the full Swan Lake score.
+For seventy years, it was forgotten and/or unknown of until in 1953 when it was accidentally discovered in the archives of the Bolshoi Theatre and revived for a new production of Swan Lake staged at the Stanislavsky and Nemirovich-Danchenko Theatre.
 It also came to the attention of George Balanchine, who successfully applied for permission to use it for choreography.
 Balanchine used the music to choreograph his famous Tschaikovsky Pas de deux, which premièred on the 29th March 1960 at the City Center of Music and Drama in New York, performed by Violette Verdy and Conrad Ludlow.

-Despite the negative reaction it received at its world première, Swan Lake remained active in the Moscow repertoire for six years and subsequently went through several revivals and numerous changes.
+Swan Lake remained active in the Moscow repertoire for six years and subsequently went through several revivals and numerous changes.
 In January 1878, Karpakova replaced the Pas de six of the third act with a pas de dix, but it remains unclear if this was the original pas de six with four more dances added or a new number altogether.
 By the end of 1879, Sobeschanskaya, Gillert, Karpakova and Reisinger had all left Moscow and the Imperial Bolshoi Ballet was now in the hands of Reisinger’s successor Joseph Peter Hansen.
 Between 1880 and 1883, Hansen staged several revivals of Swan Lake, although information on these stagings is very scarce, with many details about the productions unknown.
 The first of Hansen’s revivals was staged for his benefit performance on the 25th January [O.S.
 13th January] 1880, with a student, Evdokia Kalmykova as Odette and Alfred Bekefi as Prince Siegfried.
 For this production, Hansen changed the outline of the ballet, adding a seduction scene to the first act and choreographed a pas with garlands to the Dance with the Goblets, retained all the national dances and Sobeschanskaya’s pas de deux in the third act.
 Reaction to Hansen’s first revival of Swan Lake was better than that to Reisinger’s production, with one critic writing:

 The critic of the Modest Observer, one of the papers who criticised the 1877 production, also commented warmly on Hansen’s revival, stating that the dances for the corps de ballet were the most successful part.
 In 1882, Hansen produced another revival that was given four performances between the 10th November [O.S.
 28th October] 1882 and the 14th January [O.S.
 2nd January] 1883.
 Much less information is known about this second revival than the first, but one detail that is known is that in its last two performances, an interpolation of national dances entitled La Cosmopolitana, which was not set to Tchaikovsky’s music, was added to the third act.
-However, despite Hansen’s best efforts, Swan Lake could not be saved in Moscow and its fate was sealed in 1883, two years after the appointment of Ivan Vsevolozhsky as Director of the Imperial Theatres in Saint Petersburg.
-Vsevolozhsky’s reforms on the Imperial Theatres were a blessing for the Saint Petersburg theatres, especially for Petipa, but for those in Moscow, the reforms were much more drastic.
-Vsevolozhsky imposed a complete administrative reorganisation on the Moscow theatres through retirements, firings and reduction of funds.
-The ballet company was drained of most of its personnel and financial support, twenty dancers were transferred to Saint Petersburg, while others were relieved of their positions and Swan Lake was among those works that was removed from the repertoire.
-The Moscow productions have all gone down in history as a failure, but Vsevolozhsky and his reforms were what ultimately led Tchaikovsky’s first ballet onto the path of becoming one of the most successful masterpieces known today.
+In 1883, Hansen left Moscow and took up the position of Ballet Master at the Alhambra Theatre in London, where he staged a one-act ballet called The Swans, which was based on the lakeside scenes from Swan Lake and was set the music of a composer called Georges Jacoby.

 Three years after Swan Lake was withdrawn from the Moscow repertoire, Vsevolozhsky expressed interest in reviving one act of the ballet for the 1886-87 season in Saint Petersburg.
 Although this production was never materialised, Vsevolozhsky continued to show interest in Swan Lake and it was eventually agreed that Petipa would mount a new production of the ballet.